-Six days were dedicated to PBIS-specific trainings for all teachers.
-These trainings are led by PBIS coaches and the MTSS Coordinator. one.Program staff also received training in Restorative Practices.
+Six days were dedicated to PBIS-specific training for all teachers.
+These training are led by PBIS coaches and the MTSS Coordinator. one.Program staff also received training in Restorative Practices.

-In addition to the all-staff professional learning days, new teachers also receive additional support.
-Three WRITE review days were offered for teachers to calibrate the WRITE rubrics.
+In addition to the all-staff professional learning days, new teachers also received additional support.
+Four WRITE review days were offered for teachers to calibrate the WRITE rubrics.
 Five New Teacher Academy days were offered.
 Veteran teachers facilitate the New Teacher Academy meetings and support new teachers in program-specific needs, as well as classroom management and instructional strategies.

-Teachers received training in all core-adopted materials ELA/ELD, and history/social science.
+Teachers who needed additional support with curriculum, received training in all core-adopted materials ELA/ELD, and history/social science.
 Further trainings were offered to teachers throughout the year, including the ELD framework, math instruction, Illuminate, CAASPP, PBIS, and Restorative Practices that were offered through conference attendance and county-wide sessions.